 An ideal location, only a mile away, was found just off the Southwest Freeway at Greenbriar Drive.
 But rather than build out, the one acre footprint of the available space required that Sonic build up.

 A two year planning and construction period began, and in March 2014, the seven story store, 142,000 sq. ft., $25 million facility opened.
 It is one of the tallest and most high-tech dealerships in the country.

-More than eight-times the size of a conventional dealership, the building houses a 10-car glass-ensconced showroom on the ground level; and on the upper levels, administrative offices, over 40 service and inspection bays, an automated car wash, an in-house café, and storage for over 300 vehicles.
+More than eight-times the size of a conventional dealership, the building houses a 10-car glass-ensconced showroom on the ground level; and on the upper levels, administrative offices, more than 40 service and inspection bays, an automated car wash, an in-house café, and storage for more than 300 vehicles.